 5. Optimizing Project Management

-From the initial discovery phase to ongoing post-launch updates, an ERP project includes many stages that bring their own set of ERP implementation challenges.
-At each one, you’ll need a competent project management team at the helm.
+From the initial discovery phase to ongoing post-launch updates, an ERP implementation project includes many stages that each bring their own set of challenges.
+As such, you’ll need a competent project management team at the helm.

 The right project manager can keep everyone on task, on time, and on budget.
 They can also make sure that all stakeholders are actively participating in project design and development activities.